sebastianduchene/NELSI/README.md

 - get.rate.descendant.pairs

-- allnode.times (if used for substitutions and time, then it can be used for linear regression to test for clocklike behaviour as in path-o-gen)
+- ~~allnode.times (if used for substitutions and time, then it can be used for linear regression to test for clocklike behaviour as in path-o-gen)X~~

-- mid.ages
+- ~~mid.ages~~

 - pathnode with modifications ( for Node density effect)

 - NEW plot rates trough time along lineages

+- NEW plot root to tip distance with a chronogram and a phylogram

 The dependencies are:

+- APE

+- GEIGER

+- PHANGORN